angular-schule/angular-cli-ghpages/README.md

 Publish to any gh-pages branch on GitHub (or any other branch on any other remote).
 Made for angular-cli users.
-Made with Travis-CI in mind.
+Made with Travis CI, CircleCi and Co. in mind.
 Brought to you by the [angular.schule](https://angular.schule/) team!

 ## About

 This command is similar to the old `github-pages:deploy` command of @angular/cli which was removed in [#4385](https://github.com/angular/angular-cli/pull/4385).
 The [angular-cli-ghpages](https://github.com/angular-schule/angular-cli-ghpages) command is able to push to any branch on any repository.
 It's made on top of [tschaub/gh-pages](https://github.com/tschaub/gh-pages).
-**This script works great on [Travis-CI](https://travis-ci.org/).** No git credentials must be set up in before.
+**This script works great on Travis CI and  CircleCi.** No git credentials must be set up in before.
 Specific environment variables of Travis-CI are evaluated, too.
 You will like it!

 ## Changelog